pwittchen/dockerw/README.md

 PORT_OUT="7000"
 ```

-optionally, you can add your own custom variables or customize `dockerw.sh` script because it's just a template
+optionally, you can add your own custom variables or customize `dockerw.sh` script or modify whole script as you need because it's just a template

 by default you can call `./dockerw.sh` script with one of the following options: